ATD: Augmenting CP Tensor Decomposition by Self Supervision: Conclusion

 \section{Conclusion}

-This paper introduces the concept of self-supervised learning for tensors and proposes {\em Augmented Tensor Decomposition} (\method).
-We show that by explicitly contrasting similar and dissimilar samples, the decomposition results are more aligned with downstream classification.
-Computation-wise, we propose stochastic alternating optimization to decompose large-scale tensor in batch fashion, which shows improved classification performance with less computational burden.
-On four real-world datasets, we show the advantages of our model over supervised and various unsupervised models.
+This paper introduces the concept of self-supervised learning for tensors and proposes {\em Augmented Tensor Decomposition} (\method) and the ALS-based optimization.
+We show that by explicitly contrasting positive and negative samples, the decomposition results are more aligned with downstream classification.
+On four real-world datasets, we show the advantages of our model over various unsupervised models and with fewer training data, our model even outperforms the reference supervised models.

-Compared to deep learning methods, tensor based models are linear and require well-structured data, which is not as flexible in processing multimodal and diverse inputs, such as natural images.
+Compared to deep learning methods, tensor based models are not as flexible in processing multimodal and diverse inputs, such as natural images.
 However, applying tensor decomposition on the outputs of earlier layers of pre-trained deep neural networks may be a feasible way to address the weaknesses.
 This direction would be interesting for future work.